abaez/ta-hastebin/README.md

 Afterwards, append into your textadept's `init.lua` file the following:
     require "hastebin"

+Lastly go to the `config.lua` file supplied with the module and change the default url to your the hastebin server of your choosing.

 If you want to use your own keymapping, then call the module by typing `local hb = require("hastebin")` and define your keymap by typing something like this: `keys[cac] = {hb}`.
-At the same time, you may want to change the the default keymapping: `DEFAULT_KEYS = true`, to false in the client's `init.lua` file.
+At the same time, you may want to change the the default keymapping: `DEFAULT_KEYS = true`, to false in the client's `config.lua` file.
 This will disable the default keys.

 ### USAGE
 You can use the hastebin client by highlighting any chunk of code and running